Skip to Content

 How to Reduce A Video's File Size with FFMPEG

 In this tutorial, you'll learn how to reduce a video's file size with very little loss in quality using FFMPEG.
-We'll discuss what FFMPEG is, how to download and install it in both a Windows and Linux environment, and how to compress your video quickly.
+We'll discuss what FFMPEG is, how to download and install it in both a Windows and Linux environment, and how to compress your video.

 What is FFMPEG?